Which African countries are open for travel?

 Last but not least, how safe is it once you have arrived?
 This is where local knowledge and trust really come into play.
 We are on the ground in Africa and know what is going on.
 We know how to avoid unnecessary risks!

 - Generally speaking, the Covid-19 cases are concentrated in and around the major cities.
-In most game reserves and small communities’ cases are virtually non-existent.
+In most game reserves and small communities, cases are virtually non-existent.
 Hence if you travel directly to a game reserve upon arrival, your chances of meeting someone who carries the infection are very low.
-We can’t guarantee a zero risk, but we will suggest an itinerary that minimises the risks of catching the Covid-19 disease.
+We can’t guarantee a zero risk, but our itineraries minimise the risks of catching Covid-19.

-- Most places have very strict regulations in place to minimise the risk of catching Covid-19.
+- All places we book have very strict regulations in place to minimise the risk of catching Covid-19.
 There are different protocols for lodges, game drive vehicles, other transport, trains, local flights, restaurants, excursions, sight-seeing etc. At Tales from Africa, we check with all we book for you that they actively conform to the regulations and execute them without exceptions.
 As a result, you might for instance have your meals served in your room and not in the restaurant, or have no buffet-breakfast but a more limited choice served at your table.

 - Tales from Africa has received the Safe Travels compliance with Covid-19 industry protocols stamp and we make sure that our partners adhere to minimally the same standards.